 On the 9th to 12th of June, food will take centre stage as the brightest minds from science, civil society, politics and the private sector gather in Stockholm for the EAT Stockholm Food Forum 2018.
 With theme “Stepping Out of the Comfort Zone”, EAT will ask tough questions to explore solutions for achieving healthy and sustainable diets for all within planetary boundaries.

 This year Stockholm will also welcome 16 chefs from 13 countries who will represent the Chefs’ Network for the Global Goals - a global network of 130+ chefs who are working together to tackle the food system issues that matter most to them.
-Over the course of four action-packed days, the chefs will meet together attend the Stockholm Food Forum as well as cook for the public and chat sustainability at a range of events.
+Over the course of four action-packed days, the chefs will attend the Stockholm Food Forum as well as cook for the public and chat sustainability at a range of events.
 Some of the highlights include:

 On Sunday 10th of June, the 16 chefs will take part in a cook off at Smaka på Stockholm (Taste of Stockholm), one of the largest food festivals in Europe, alongside leading thinkers in the SDG2 space Gerda Verburg, Gunhild Stordalen and Gilbert Huongbo.
 At Kungsträdgården, chefs will share their love for food and work on sustainability with some of Stockholm’s best restaurants, food trucks, local producers and foodies.
 Come down if you are in area or follow on social.